Alex Iafallo Game Preview: Jets vs. Wild

 Iafallo Stats vs. the Wild

-- On the defensive side, the Wild are giving up 104 total goals (3.2 per game) which ranks 12th in the league.
+- On the defensive side, the Wild are conceding 108 total goals (3.2 per game) which ranks 13th in the NHL.

 |2023-2024 Season